-You use deploy/secrets.yaml file to create Secrets Object.
-The file contains all values for each key/value pair in a convenient plain text format.
-But the resulting Secrets contain passwords stored as base64-encoded strings.
-If you want to update password field, you'll need to encode the value into base64 format.
-To do this, you can run echo -n "password" | base64 --wrap=0 (or just echo -n "password" | base64 in case of Apple macOS) in your local shell to get valid values.
-For example, setting the PMM Server API Key to new_key in the cluster1-secrets object can be done with the following command:
+The deploy/secrets.yaml file contains all values for each key/value pair in a convenient plain text format.
+But the resulting Secrets Objects contains passwords stored as base64-encoded strings.
+If you want to update the password field, you need to encode the new password into the base64 format and pass it to the Secrets Object.

+To encode a password or any other parameter, run the following command: